 - 3D model can be used to check if the designed mechanism works according to requirements or not.

-- 3D model enables you to study aerodynamics of design to check for drag and lift in case of planes and automobiles.
+- 3D model enables you to study the aerodynamics of design to check for drag and lift in case of planes and automobiles.

 These multiple uses of 3D models have rendered the orthographic drawings as impracticable with modern practices, therefore 2D to 3D Conversion has become a necessity.
 Now moving towards the means to carry out 2D to 3D conversion.
 Different methods are used for 2D to 3D Conversion depending upon the drawing at hand.

-If you have 2D files in .dwg format then 2D to 3D conversion is achieved easily because .dwg files are compatible with almost every cad software and its views can be imported as separate sketches and these sketches are employed to generate 3D model.
+If you have 2D files in .dwg format then 2D to 3D conversion is achieved easily because .dwg files are compatible with almost every cad software and its views can be imported as separate sketches and these sketches are employed to generate a 3D model.

-If you have a hardcopy of a drawing or a scanned image and the drawing is simple enough to be drawn such that it involves basic extrusion or revolve commands, it is modelled from scratch and 2D to 3D Conversion is achieved.
+If you have a hardcopy of a drawing or a scanned image and the drawing is simple enough to be drawn such that it involves basic extrusion or revolve commands, it is modeled from scratch and 2D to 3D Conversion is achieved.

 What if you have an orthographic drawing of a complex geometry composed of multiple surfaces such as a car or a plane’s profile, as shown in the figure, and you need the profile to be accurate.

 Almost every cad software has a provision to import image files, what you can do is to first scan the drawing and then divide the scanned image into multiple images each containing a single orthographic view and then you have to import these files in cad software.
 If you are using SolidWorks start a sketch on the front plane and go to Tools>Sketch tools>Sketch picture, now select the picture with front view.
 Then, add the pictures of the top and side view.
 For the back view, create a new plane, offset from the front plane equal to the length of the car as shown in the figure.